Homeralf/dog_breeds/README.md

 # dog_breeds

-My attemps on the dog breeds classification task
+My attempt on the dog breeds classification task